benouisplayground/seasons/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and styled with [Material Design](https://material.io/)
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and styled with [Material Design](https://material.io/) and [Semantic UI](https://semantic-ui.com/).